bahrus/be-resourceful/README.md

 # be-resourceful [WIP]

-be-resourceful initializes appHistory's state based on the current URL and other queryable settings.
+be-resourceful initializes appHistory's state based on the current URL and other queryable settings and events.

-Some (perhaps a slim minority of) SPA's have seen the light, and look to history.state (and appHistory going forward) as a kind of "application uniter" -- a consistent location where key aspects of the application state can be found.
+Some (perhaps a small minority of) SPA's have seen the light, and look to history.state (and appHistory going forward) as a kind of "application uniter" -- a consistent location where key aspects of the application state can be found.

 The ability of deeply nested components to access this state means a large number of cases where "deep drilling of properties" is a problem is now solved.